Also known as

-Common Mint, Garden Mint, Green Pea Mint, Lamb Mint, Mackerel Mint, Mary's Herb, Sage Of Bethlehem, Bush Mint
+Common Mint, Garden Mint, Green Pea Mint, Lamb Mint, Mackerel Mint, Mary's Herb, Sage Of Bethlehem, Bush Mint, Mint

 Leaves can be picked at any time until they start to die down in late autumn and winter.
 The leaves can be used fresh or can be dried or frozen until use.

 Cuttings root easily in a glass of water or dip in hormone rooting powder and plant directly in soil.
 Keep moist the first 2 weeks!

 Seed can be sown directly into moist compost and should germinate within 2 weeks.